The Writing Lab

 The mission of the University of Missouri-St. Louis police department is to work cooperatively with the university community and within the framework of the Constitution, enforce the laws, preserve the peace, and provide a safe environment for the campus.

-The police department an internationally accredited department committed to professional management and to providing services in a manner that is responsive to community concerns.
-It pledges to be sensitive to the needs of those it serves.
+The police department is an internationally accredited department committed to professional management and to providing services in a manner that is responsive to community concerns.
+We pledge to be sensitive to the needs of those it serves.

-The police department, located in the TeleCommunity Center serves the students, faculty, and staff by providing year‑round campus security.
+The police department, located in the TeleCommunity Center serves the students, faculty, and staff by providing yearround dedicated police service to the campus community.
 The police are trained to give emergency aid in the event of accident or illness.
-All incidents should be reported immediately to the police department, telephone 314 516‑5155.
-A “911” phone number is available on all campus phones with a 516 prefix and should be used for emergencies only.
-These numbers are monitored 24 hours a day.
-Call for help or to report fire or any hazardous conditions.
-Emergency telephones on campus include the red A Hot‑Line phones, which are located in every building.
-In addition, there are a number of outdoor emergency phones that connect directly to the police dispatcher.
-Also tips on crime prevention and other useful publications are available outside the police department office.
+All incidents should be reported immediately to the police department, telephone by calling 314-5165155.
+All 516 campus phones are programmed to connect directly to the police when dialing 911.
+The police department and dispatch center operate 24 hours a day.
+Emergency telephones on campus include the red A HotLine phones, which are located in every building.
+In addition, there are a number of outdoor emergency blue phones that connect directly to the police dispatcher.

 All members of the campus community are strongly encouraged to call the police for an escort if they feel uncomfortable walking to their car at night.
-For information regarding services, contact the police by calling 314-516‑5158, Monday through Friday, 8 a.m. to 5 p.m.
+For information regarding services, contact the police by calling 314-516‑5155.
 Students are encouraged to add the campus police phone number to their cell phones in case of emergencies on campus 314 516‑5155.

 Parking and Transportation

-Traffic regulation is the responsibility of the Parking and Transportation Department, including issuance of faculty, staff and guest permanent and temporary parking permits.
-These permits may be picked up at the Parking and Transportation office, located at 7700 Florissant Road, 314 516-4190.
-Information on traffic regulations, parking, and campus maps can be obtained at the Parking and Transportation web site.
+Parking enforcement and issuing faculty, staff and guest permits is the responsibility of the Parking and Transportation Department These permits may be obtained at the Parking and Transportation office, located at 7700 Florissant Road.
+Information on traffic regulations, parking, and campus maps can be obtained at the Parking and Transportation's web site.

 Make an appointment with a Career Services Coordinator to get assistance in your job search.
 A professional is available to assist in guiding students and alumni in the job search for internships/co-ops and full-time degree-related positions.